eleyng/table-carrying-ai/README.md

 ```

 ### Note on interfaces:
 For interaction, you can choose keyboard (discrete actions) or joystick (continuous actions) modes.
 For joystick interface, any USB peripheral with stick control (e.g. PS5 controller) works.
-You can test the controller is recognized by pygame using the following script:
+You can test whether the controller is recognized by pygame using the following script:

 ```
 python tests/test_joystick.py
 ```

+## Quickstart

+### Dataset and trained models download
+Download human-human demonstration dataset and trained models, collected for [1]: [Link](https://drive.google.com/drive/folders/1RqmUrl0xPPURRrGFpoC3pgIm-NmgyKV6?usp=share_link).
+Both folders ("trained_models", "datasets") should be in the base directory.
+Note that an optional `results` directory from a sample evaluation with human recorded data and robot planner is included for plotting in this Quickstart section.

+### Install robot planner (Required! if running robot in planner mode)
+Install the cooperative planner from [1] as a submodule in the `algo/planners` folder as instructed [here](https://github.com/eleyng/cooperative_planner).

+### Run trained planners with human data playback
+After downloading the data and trained models, you can now setup a few experiments:
+- To see the robot planner playing with a collected human trajectory, run:
+`python scripts/test_model.py --run-mode hil --robot-mode planner --human-mode data`
+- To interactively play with the robot planner, run:
+`python scripts/test_model.py --run-mode hil --robot-mode planner --human-mode real --human-control [keyboard | joystick]`
+- To playback some data, run:
+`python scripts/test_model.py --run-mode replay_traj --robot-mode data --human-mode data`
+- To see the robot planner planning actions for both agents, run:
+`python scripts/test_model.py --run-mode coplanning --robot-mode planner --human-mode planner`

+Note that the planner requires a ground truth trajectory's first H steps of data to be fed into the model (default: H = 30 , which is ~1 sec given default FPS = 30).
+The ground truth trajectory is also used to set the configuration (obstacles, initial pose, goal location) for the run, and helps us compare the planned trajectories to the ground truth trajectories.

+To set the path for various test set ground truth trajectories:
+- For the test holdout dataset, set the `--data-dir` flag to `datasets/table-demos/table-demos_traj/test/test_holdout` (currently default).
+- For the unseen map dataset, set the  `--data-dir` flag to `datasets/table-demos/table-demos_traj/test/unseen_map`.

+### Visualizing
+To visualize your human-in-the-loop trials (or other experiment), run:
+`python scripts/plot_traj.py --path-to-traj [path to .npz traj from experiment] --path-to-gt [path to .npz ground truth traj] --path-to-map [path to .npz map config file collected from the same run as the ground truth traj]`
+Add the `--video` flag if you'd like to convert the images into a video!

 ## Custom Env Structure Overview